 - Vehicle size: It costs more to ship trucks and SUVs because they take up more room on or in the carrier.

 How to Lower Your uShip Shipping Costs

 To save money using uShip’s services, opt for a marketplace listing rather than an instant quote.
-A marketplace listing can attract shippers looking to fill extra space on a truck or offer customers more scheduling options.
+A marketplace listing can attract shippers looking to fill extra space on trucks or offer customers more scheduling options.
 This option also increases competition among carriers, which can drive down costs.

 It’s cheapest to have your car shipped via open transport, but this won’t work for all vehicles.
 For example, a Toyota 4Runner with larger aftermarket tires won’t fit on a multi-car truck.
 Or, if you lowered your Honda Civic by two inches, the carrier won’t be able to move it onto the truck without risking damage.
 Special cases like these may require flatbed shipping.
 You should also consider terminal-to-terminal shipping options, which are more affordable than door-to-door services.

-It’s best to book shipments at least two weeks in advance and have a flexible schedule on your end.
-You can save money by avoiding the summertime and the month of January, which are peak moving times.
+It’s best to have a flexible schedule and book shipments at least two weeks in advance.
+You can save money by avoiding the summertime and January, which are peak moving times.
 Keep in mind that the quotes you receive from carriers are estimates and may not include the cost of cargo insurance or final service charges.

-Also, if you’re looking for cheap car shipping, it never hurts to ask about discounts. uShip does offer savings for customers with military credentials, and the company says it will waive fees on the first shipment for qualified customers.
+Also, if you’re looking for cheap car shipping, it never hurts to ask about discounts. uShip offers savings for customers with military credentials, and the company says it will waive fees on the first shipment for qualified customers.

 uShip Auto Shipping Services

 Since uShip works with multiple carriers, the company offers a wide variety of car shipping services, including:

 - Open transport: Ship your vehicle using an open-air carrier to reduce overall transport costs.
 However, be aware that your vehicle will be exposed to the elements.